simonDos/ZKDAO/README.md

 ### How it works
 We represent a share in the DAO as an AZTEC ZK-note and represent a "vote" as a ZK proof of a % of that balance.

 We can use the totalSupply of the original ERC20 share token to calculate the number of votes required to pass a proposal.
-We then repurpose the dividend proof to prove that a shareholder "votes" a % of the totalSupply of available votes, without revealing their total number of shares.
+We then repurpose the *dividend* proof to prove that a shareholder "votes" a % of the totalSupply of available votes,
+**without revealing** their total number of shares nor **their identity** (notes can be transferred anonymously).

 ### Experiment
 Our proof-of-concept is a contract and a test suite which proves the concept.